Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

 When you buy a new lease and pay a premium but only a nominal rent (such as a peppercorn), you only calculate SDLT on the amount of the premium.
 This applies whether it’s a residential or non-residential lease.

-You should calculate the SDLT on the premium in the same way as you would for the purchase price of a freehold property.
-You have to complete an SDLT return if the purchase price is £40,000 or more, even if no SDLT is payable.
+Calculate the SDLT on the premium in the same way as you would for the purchase price of a freehold property.
+You have to complete an SDLT return if the purchase price is £40,000 or more, even if no SDLT is due.